Work assessment allowance (AAP)

 the AAP you are receiving will be reduced by the same amount.

-In order for us to assess whether you are entitled to AAP, you need to apply for this.
-You can receive AAP at the earliest from the day you apply.
+In order for us to consider whether you are entitled to AAP, you must apply for it.
+Usually, you may receive AAP at the earliest from the day you apply.

 We recommend that you register your CV